milvus-io/milvus/docs/design_docs/retrieve_entity.md

 ## Non-Goals

-- How to deal with when primary key is not unique
+- How to deal with duplicate primary keys
 - How to retrieve entity by non-primary key